>> Student visa

 - A student with F-1 visa cannot work off-campus at any time during the first year of study; however, the U.S. Immigration and Naturalization Service (INS) may grant permission to accept off-campus employment after one year (or 2 semesters during Internship).

 - No permission is required for on-campus employment (which can be max.
-20 hrs/week).
+20 hrs/week and 40 hrs/week in summer semester (if not enrolled)).

 - To get a student visa you need an admission letter from University (form called SEVIS I-20).
 You will then take an appointment with US consulate in your country.
 Visa officer might check your documents/your ties with home country and if you have enough funds to live and support your education.